Introduction to the Apprenticeship

 Our Social Work Degree Apprenticeship aims to prepare graduates for working as qualified social workers in a varied, complex, and challenging profession with individuals, families, and communities across all fields of social work and in all social work settings.

 The School of Health and Social Care works with employers to provide employees with the opportunity to study for an undergraduate Social Work degree through an apprenticeship route.
-Funded by the Government and your employer, the apprenticeship combines work-based learning and education for social work, which upon successful completion leads to a degree and professional recognition, enabling you to register as a social worker with Social Work England.
+Funded by the Government and your employer, the apprenticeship combines work-based learning and education for social work, which upon successful completion leads to a degree and professional recognition, enabling you to apply to register as a social worker with Social Work England.

 The programme is suitable for new and existing social care staff who are responsible for delivering direct services and who have the potential to take on greater challenges and responsibility as qualified social workers.